 Monday Evergreen forests, rushing streams, rocky ridges, precipitous slopes along your right-of-way . . . and in the distance you catch a glimpse of the Grand Teton Range, the most spectacular, the most typically mountainous mountains on the continent.
-In the afternoon you reach your first great objective, YELLOWSTONE, the mysterious, the magnificent.
-You detrain at West Yellowstone, Montana, the most popular entrance to the Park and enter the waiting buses with their roomy, comfortable seats, and you're off on a wonderful scenic tour . . . through Christmas Tree Park, along the Firehole River, past National Park Mountain, and then to Old Faithful.
+In the afternoon you reach your first great objective, Yellowstone, the mysterious, the magnificent.
+You detrain at West Yellowstone, Montana, the most popular entrance to the Park and enter the waiting buses with their roomy, comfortable seats, and you're off on a wonderful scenic tour . . . through Christmas Tree Park, along the Firehole River, past National Park Mountain, and then to Old Faithful Inn.
 In the evening, something to entertain you every minute-including that most glorious spectacle, the hourly eruption of Old Faithful, with immense search lights focused upon it.

 Tuesday All morning to explore the weird formations that completely surround you.
-In the afternoon another interesting trip, with a surprise at every turn...
-Kepler Cascade, Thumb Paint Pots, Fishing Cone and gorgeous Yellowstone Lake, one of the most exquisitely beautiful lakes in the United States.
-An overnight stop at Yellowstone Lake with opportunity for boating or fishing in late afternoon or early morning.
+In the afternoon another interesting trip, with a surprise at every turn . . .
+Kepler Cascade, Thumb Paint Pots, Fishing Cone and gorgeous Yellowstone Lake, one of the most exquisitely beautiful Lakes in the United States.
+An overnight stop at Lake Hotel with opportunity for boating or fishing in late afternoon or early morning.

-Wednesday After breakfast, away by automobile . . . skirting the shores of the lake you continue on past Mud Volcano to Yellowstone Canyon, where you arrive in time for luncheon.
-All afternoon, in the vicinity of Yellowstone's intensely colorful Grand Canyon and spectacular Great Falls, more than twice the height of Niagara . . . viewing this sublime scene from many thrilling points of vantage.
-For the more ambitious, Uncle Tom's Trail to the foot of the Falls is a treat.
-And there are stairs to the brink of the Falls . . . trails along the canyon rim to Artist Point or Inspiration Point, with ever-changing vistas.
-In the evening the programs provide no end of amusement . . . crackling campfires and community singing . . . music and dancing.
-"And thence", as Samuel Pepys said, "to bed."
+Wednesday After Breakfast, away by automobile.
+Skirting the shores of the lake, you continue on past Mud Volcano to Artist's Point for your first view of Yellowstone Canyon, where you arrive in time for luncheon at the hotel.
+All afternoon in the vicinity of Yellowstone's intensely colorful Grand Canyon and spectacular Great Falls, more than twice the height of Niagara . . . viewing this sublime scene from many thrilling points of vantage.
+For the more ambitious there are stairs to the brink of the Falls . . . trails along the canyon rim to Inspiration Point, with ever-changing vistas.
+In the early evening you may elect to visit the bear feeding ground . . . and there's music and dancing in the beautiful lounge.